• Science

 Évariste Galois

 French mathematician famous for his contributions to the part of higher algebra known as group theory.
 His theory solved many long-standing unanswered questions, including the impossibility of trisecting the angle and squaring the circle.
 Galois died, at age 20, the day after being fatally shot in a duel with Perscheux d'Herbinville on 30 May 1832.
-The reasons for the duel remain enigmatic, though related to a love affair.
-The night before the duel, Galois anticipated his death and wrote in feverish haste his will and notes on the thoughts of mathematics he wanted to remain accessible.
-His funeral was held on 2 Jun 1832.
-It became the focus for a Republican rally followed by several days of riots.
+The reasons for the duel remain enigmatic, though speculated to be related to a love affair.
+The night before the duel, anticipating his death, Galois wrote his will and notes on his thoughts on mathematics he wanted to leave for others to pursue.
+His funeral (2 Jun 1832) became the focus for a Republican rally, followed by several days of riots.
 There are hints that Galois had begun to develop the theory of algebraic functions, which had to wait another 40 years for the German mathematician Bernhard Riemann to complete.
 He was commemorated as a revolutionary and geometrician on a French postal stamp issued on 10 Nov 1984.

 Sir Samuel Bentham